By Swann Bigot, legal expert and consultant in international affairs, for Eurasia Network – October 22, 2017

 Wind turbines, May 2017 – Source : S. Bigot

-The company Vindkraft Tavriya launched on September 29th the first stage of a wind power plant located in the Novotroitskoy district, Southern Ukraine.
-The 41 MW wind farm will be upgraded up to 70 MW and will be among the three largest and most powerful in the country, revealed the Ukrainian State Agency on Energy Efficiency and Saving.
+The Ukrainian company Vindkraft Tavriya LLC launched on September 29, 2017 the first stage of a wind power plant project located in the Novotroitskoy district, in the Kherson oblast.
+The 41 MW wind farm is going to be upgraded up to 70 MW and is expected to become one of the three largest and most powerful in the country, revealed the Ukrainian State Agency on Energy Efficiency and Saving.

-The project has received the financial support of Ukrgasbank and the Danish Vestas has supplied 12 wind turbines V126-3.45 MW.
+The project benefits from the financial support of Ukrgasbank.
+The Danish wind turbine manufacturer Vestas has supplied 12 wind turbines V126-3.45 MW.

-The Chairman of the Ukrainian State Agency of Energy Efficiency Sergey Savchuk, who took part in the opening ceremony, explained that over the past few years Ukraine has seen a fast development of renewable energy industry.
+The Chairman of the Ukrainian State Agency of Energy Efficiency Sergey Savchuk, who took part in the opening ceremony, explained that the country has benefited from a fast development of renewable energy industry over the past few years.
 Indeed, 121 MW of renewable energy capacity was installed in 2016, four times higher than in 2015.
-Furthermore, during the first 7 months of 2017, 166.1 MW have already been installed, which is more than for the whole last year.
+Furthermore, 166.1 MW have already been installed during the first 7 months of 2017, which is more than for the whole last year.

 Regarding the Kherson oblast, this region is one of the leaders in renewable energy.
 As of August 1st, 2017, it hosted 23 power generation facilities based on renewable energy sources: 18 solar farms with a total capacity of 68.4 MW and 4 wind farms will a total capacity of 34 MW, reported the Ukrainian State Agency of Energy Efficiency.

-More and more foreign investors are interested in renewable energy project in Ukraine.
-Chinese energy companies could invest in Ukrainian renewable energy sector.
-Indeed, Sergey Savchuk met on October 6th with representatives of China Nuclear Energy Technology Corporation Limited (www.cnetcl.com), its subsidiary CNI Energy Engineering Co.
+More and more foreign investors are interested in renewable energy project in Ukraine, like Chinese energy companies.
+Sergey Savchuk met on October 6th with representatives of China Nuclear Energy Technology Corporation Limited (www.cnetcl.com), its subsidiary CNI Energy Engineering Co.
 Ltd. (www.cninj.com), as well as the U.S. company BGR Group (www.bgrdc.com), revealed the Ukrainian State Agency of Energy Efficiency.